 TL;DR: RSS is the best way to follow content online.
 My feed is here.
 Try something like Feedly if you’re new to RSS, though the options for how RSS can make your relationship with online media more healthy and meaningful are countless.

-It’s been over 2 years since I got rid of all my social media accounts, and with them, all the attention sucking newsfeeds and updates that came with them.
+It’s been over 2 years since I deleted of all my social media accounts, and with them, all the attention sucking newsfeeds and updates that came with them.

-I’m planning to write a more general update soon on my experiences of the No Social Media Life.
-But in the meantime, I want to write an explanation/tutorial on what I think has been potentially the most useful technology for helping me thrive online without social media these last couple years.
+In this post, I wanted to take some time to write an explanation/tutorial on what I think has been potentially the most useful technology for helping me thrive online without social media these last couple years.